Identity best practices

 Databricks recommends using SCIM provisioning to sync users and groups automatically from your identity provider to your Databricks account.
 SCIM streamlines onboarding a new employee or team by using your identity provider to create users and groups in Databricks and give them the proper level of access.
 When a user leaves your organization or no longer needs access to Databricks, admins can terminate the user in your identity provider and that user’s account will also be removed from Databricks.
 This ensures a consistent offboarding process and prevents unauthorized users from accessing sensitive data.

-You should aim to synchronize all of the users and groups that intend to use Databricks to the account console rather than individual workspaces.
-This way you only need to configure one SCIM provisioning application to keep all identities consistent across all workspaces in the account.
-If you already have workspace-level SCIM provisioning set up for workspaces, you should set up account-level SCIM provisioning and turn off the workspace-level SCIM provisioner.
-See Upgrade to identity federation.
+You should aim to synchronize all of the users and groups in your identity provider to the account console rather than individual workspaces.
+This way, you only need to configure one SCIM provisioning application to keep all identities consistent across all workspaces in the account.
+See Enable all identity provider users to access Databricks.

+If you have under 10,000 users in your identity provider, Databricks recommends assigning a group in your identity provider that contains all of the users to the account-level SCIM application.
 Specific users, groups and service principals can then be assigned from the account to specific workspaces within Databricks using identity federation.

-Configure single sign-on
+Configure single sign-on and unified login

 Enable identity federation